jellyfin-archive/jellyfin-roku-original/README.md

 http://sdkdocs.roku.com/display/sdkdoc/Developer+Guide

 Then, zip up the source code directory.
 Visit YOUR-ROKU-IP in your browser, updating the IP address with the IP of the Roku device.
 From here you can upload the zip to the device.

+### Debugging
 To debug, use any telnet client on port 8085 of the Roku.
 In windows, open a command promt:

 telnet YOUR-ROKU-IP 8085